 Cost to attend the Nebraska CASE Institute is $2,700, which includes all training materials, access to laboratory equipment, lodging (double occupancy hotel room) and classroom facilities.
 Breakfast is provided each day at your hotel in the dining room.
-All other meals and breaks will be provided for during training days (Monday through Saturday).
-Sunday lunch and supper is not included with the institute.
+All other meals and breaks will be provided for during training days (Monday through Friday).
+Weekend meals are not included with the institute.

 Click below to register for the Nebraska CASE Institute.

 Note: Registration goes live December 1.
 First come, first served!